 There are so many great options to spoil your mum this mothers day.
-She may be a gardener herself or just enjoys the fruits of other people’s labours.
 Hopefully the following advice will point you in the right direction.

 How about a trip out to one of your lovely local gardens?
 There are a vast amount of gardens to see ranging from small ‘open gardens’, to large organisations such as The National Trust and RHS gardens.
-RHS Rosemoor is a favourite.
-They recommend taking your mum to see their spring bulbs and Camellias.
-Take some photos, these can then be used for cards or canvases for next year.
+RHS Rosemoor is a Greengage favourite.
+Their website recommends taking your mum to see their spring bulbs and Camellias.
+Make sure you take some photos, these can then be used for cards or canvases for next year.

 Stourhead – a national trust property in Wiltshire.
 Extensive gardens and a perfect place for a spring visit with colourful Rhododendrons and Azaleas.

 Our favourite local garden at the moment is the Newt.
 It has a mix of formal gardens and wild areas and uses sculptures and hard landscaping to create unique spaces.
 Visit now, or buy a voucher and see the colour gardens in full bloom.
 It is constantly evolving adding new areas and attractions.

 Trips don’t have to be to a garden or outdoor space.
 You could go to your local nursery or garden centre.
 Have a browse, a shop (always a winner) and then have a fabulous lunch.
 We are very lucky to have some lovely local garden centres with excellent food.
 The Apple tree farm shop at Brimsmore gardens is perfect for local produce after browsing their extensive plant collection.

 Kelways in Langport is also a favourite haunt.
 Greengage landscapers love a quick lunch stop here and the food is as lovely as the plants.
 There is a cosy outside seating area surrounded by scented and colourful plants as well as a warm indoor dining option.